-Mathematics aims to instill in students an appreciation of the elegance and power of mathematical reasoning.
+Mathematics aims to instil in students an appreciation of the elegance and power of mathematical reasoning.
 The Australian Curriculum focuses on developing increasingly sophisticated and refined mathematical understanding, fluency, logical reasoning, analytical thought and problem-solving skills.
 These capabilities enable students to respond to familiar and unfamiliar situations by employing mathematical strategies to make informed decisions and solve problems efficiently.

-In the Senior Years (Years 10-12):
+In the Senior Secondary Years (Years 11-12):

-- Specialist Mathematics is designed for students who develop confidence in their mathematical knowledge and ability, and gain a positive view of themselves as mathematics learners.
+- Specialist Mathematics is designed for students who develop confidence in their mathematical knowledge and ability and gain a positive view of themselves as mathematics learners.

 - General Mathematics is designed for students who want to extend their mathematical skills beyond Year 10 but whose future studies or employment pathways do not require calculus.